cala21/CSCI-3308/README.md

 * coding UI to let admin check the status of the server/NAS storage.

-Thanks to the implementation of an LCD touch screen on the board the admin will be able to control the remaining storage, the registered users and the CPU status.
+Thanks to the implementation of a LCD touch screen (Adafruit 2.8") on the admin will be able to control the remaining storage, the registered users and the CPU status.
 This is achived through a custom GUI compiled in g++.